pieroproietti/penguins-eggs/README.md

 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need of an active internet connection.

 ## What distributions can I use?
-eggs was born on Debian strecth/buster, but actually full support Debian from jessie to sid (bullseye), Devuan beowulf, Ubuntu focal, bionic and derivatives.
+eggs was born on Debian strecth/buster, but actually full support Debian from jessie to bullseye, Devuan beowulf, Ubuntu bionic, focal, hirsute and derivatives.
 I actually try it against Debian varius versions, before releases.
-I tried it successfully in LMDE 4 debbie, and deepin. eggs, generally must work with all the derivates from that distros.
+I tried it successfully with a lot of derivated, in particular Linux Mint uma, LMDE 4 debbie, deepin, neon Os, etc. eggs, generally must work with all the derivates from Debian, Devuan and Ubuntu distros.

 Some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 ## What architecture can I use?
-From eggs v.
-8.0.4 I'm releasing eggs in 4 differents architectures: **i386**, **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
+Until version 8.0.30 I released eggs in i386, amd64, arm64 and armel.
+Actually I'm releasing eggs in 3 differents architectures: **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
 This mean who it is possible to install it in [raspberrypi](https://www.raspberrypi.org/), but again not possible to produce a [Raspberry Pi OS](https://www.raspberrypi.org/software/) egg in armel or arm64.
 I'm just working now to complete this step.

 **Note:** Of course it is possible to produce iso for [Raspberry Pi Desktop](https://downloads.raspberrypi.org/rpd_x86/images/) amd64 based.

 # Packages
 eggs is released as deb package and npm package.
-Most users need just deb version, if you already use nodejs the npm package can be installed too,
+Most users need just deb version.
+If you already use nodejs the npm package can be installed too,

 ## deb packages
-eggs is released deb packages for i386 and amd64 architectures.
-Due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture.
+eggs is released deb packages, due the characteristic of eggs, they can installed in Debian, Devuan or Ubuntu based distros, withouth worries about different versions, except for the architecture (i386, amd74, etc).
 Lately was added scripts for preinst, postinst, prerm and postrm not presents in the original.

 ### Install